Abbs2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls - displays the contents list of the current directory cd - changes the working dorectory to the user's home directory ls -l - displays the current directory content in a long format ls -a - displays current directories, including hidden files
+ls - displays the contents list of the current directory cd - changes the working dorectory to the user's home directory ls -l - displays the current directory content in a long format ls -la - displays current directories, including hidden files